 Impressum & Datenschutz

-I was brought on to design an app experience similar to TikTok — an endless feed of short-form videos.
-The idea: musicians post teaser videos to promote their upcoming live-streamed concerts, and fans can buy tickets and eventually watch the live stream directly through the app.
+I was brought on to design an app experience similar to TikTok. an endless feed of short-form videos.
+The idea: musicians post teaser videos to promote their upcoming live-streamed concerts and performances, and fans can buy tickets to eventually watch the live stream directly through the app.

 While the core idea was clear, the project had hit a wall.
 The client had existing designs but struggled to gain traction with investors.
 One major hurdle: the app seemed too similar to existing platforms like TikTok, Instagram, and YouTube.
-Why would artists — who already have followings elsewhere — switch to a new platform?
+And those even already offer some similar concepts in their own platform.
+Why would artists switch to a new platform?
+And more importantly, why would the audience even come to the platform?

 After doing some research, asking around in some music fan communities and thoroughly looking into all the competition, i came up with a new proposal.

 While the app would offer similar features to other platforms, it was built specifically for a niche: livestreamed concerts and performances.
-That meant everything — from the interface to the business model — could be tailored to what artists and fans in this space actually need.
+That meant everything could be tailored exactly to what artists and fans in this space actually need.
+From the interface to the business model.
 With better earning potential and a clear purpose, we could stand out by doing one thing really well.
+Kinda like CapCut made editing videos more fun than the regular video editing that Tiktok offers and eventually was acquired by Tiktok as a fun extension.

-With the new concept in place, we decided to build a super high fidelity prototype in Figma, so it could be used as a proof of concept at investor pitches.
+With the new concept in place, we decided to build a prototype in Figma, so it could be used as a proof of concept at investor pitches.
+The quality and functionality of the prototype should be already very close to the final product, so it could be used once an investor was found.

 I designed a high-fidelity prototype in Figma that looked and felt like a real product.
 It helped the client clearly communicate the idea to investors — not just with words, but through a fully clickable, visually polished experience.

-The user experience was built around patterns people already know from apps like TikTok and Instagram.
-This made it easy for new users to understand how the app works right away — reducing friction and speeding up onboarding.
+The user experience was built around patterns people already know from apps like TikTok, Instagram and Spotify.
+This made it easy for new users to understand how the app works right away, reducing friction and speeding up onboarding.

 The prototype wasn’t just for show - it was built with real-world implementation in mind.
 All components were organised, labeled, and structured for a smooth handoff to developers once funding was secured.